-North Star Academy Trust is a relevant agency in the Keeping Bristol Safe Partnership and will work together with appropriate agencies to safeguard and promote the welfare of children including identifying and responding to their needs.
-This is in compliance with statutory guidance Working Together to Safeguard Children 2018.
+North Star Academy Trust is a relevant agency in all Local Safeguarding Children Boards and will work together with appropriate agencies to safeguard and promote the welfare of children including identifying and responding to their needs.
+This is in compliance with statutory guidance Working Together to Safeguard Children 2023.